publiclab/publiclab-archive/notes/Frikkie/03-19-2015/link-to-an-introduction-to-the-use-of-fluorescence-spectroscopy-in-inorganic-analysis.md

 ---
-title: Link to: An introduction to the use of fluorescence spectroscopy in inorganic analysis
+title: 'Link to: An introduction to the use of fluorescence spectroscopy in inorganic analysis '
 tagnames: spectrometer, fluorescence, research, oil-testing-kit, inorganic, reference
 author: Frikkie
 path: /notes/Frikkie/03-19-2015/link-to-an-introduction-to-the-use-of-fluorescence-spectroscopy-in-inorganic-analysis.md